 In South Korea, it costs 1,199,000 KRW (~£780), EE says it will be selling the handset in the UK later this year.

 ZTE 5G phones

-The ZTE Axon 10 Pro 5G also launched at MWC, though no price or release details have yet been announced.
+The ZTE Axon 10 Pro 5G also launched in February, though no price or release details have yet been announced.
 We’re hopeful that it’ll be one of the more affordable 5G handsets on the market (when it eventually arrives).